-A tragedy is defined as, “a lamentable, dreadful, or fatal event or affair; calamity; disaster.”
+A tragedy is defined as “a lamentable, dreadful, or fatal event or affair; calamity; disaster.”

-A crisis is defined as, “a dramatic emotional or circumstantial upheaval in a person’s life.”
+A crisis is defined as “a dramatic emotional or circumstantial upheaval in a person’s life.”

-It probably doesn’t take but a moment for you to think of a time in your life which you can define this way.
+It probably doesn’t take but a moment for you to think of a time in your life that you can define this way.
 Perhaps you are going through a time like this right now.